-I decided to buy three shirts, three suits (each with two trousers, as pants tend to wear out quicker), one blazer and two dress trousers for casual Fridays, and four ties and pocket squares were thrown in for free.
+I decided to buy three shirts, three suits (each with two pairs of trousers, as pants tend to wear out quicker), one blazer and two dress trousers for casual Fridays, and four ties and pocket squares were thrown in for free.
 I am very traditional in my office fashion, always wearing blue or grey suits with white or light blue shirts.
 But Julia was having none of this, throwing swatches of purple and green fabric at me during my initial consultation.
-She was convinced that a purple suit with a pink shirt would be a proper attire within any courtroom.
-After somehow getting through to her that real courtrooms are not what’s depicted in “My Cousin Vinnie” and that I am not Joe Peschi (even though my body type is definitely closer to his than Jimmy Fallon’s), I finally picked out one dark blue suit, one lighter blue suit and a light grey suit.
+She was convinced that a purple suit with a pink shirt would be proper attire in any courtroom.
+After somehow getting through to her that real courtrooms are not what’s depicted in “My Cousin Vinnie” and that I am not Joe Pesci (even though my body type is definitely closer to his than Jimmy Fallon’s), I finally picked out one dark blue suit, one light blue suit, and a light grey suit.
 Julia looked disappointed, so I decided to compromise with her on my shirt color picks.
 I picked out a white and light blue shirt and Julia, after much deliberation, pointed at a light violet fabric.
 I also let her pick out two out of four of the ties, a decision which mattered much less than the rest, considering I already have all the ties I could ever need at home.
 She picked greenish and purplish ties and I decided on two blue ones.
 To give her credit, the violet shirt actually ended up going really well with the dark blue suit, but I still haven’t found the courage to try on those ties.

 Back at the second consultation, less than 10 hours from when I picked out suit styles and fabrics, all three unfinished suits were ready for measuring.
 I tried all the jackets and pants and the ladies carefully drew out all alternations in chalk on the fabric.
 After an hour of putting on and taking off clothes, as I was carefully considering every stitch and every measurement, trying to make sure the suits didn’t pinch anywhere but also weren’t even slightly baggy, another man walked into the other changing room with a suit.
 He walked out a few minutes later with trousers clearly too bulky on the legs and a jacket bunching up a bit on the back.
 He glanced at the mirror, shrugged his shoulders, said, “Looks great!” and went back into the changing room to take it off, as his tailor tried to chase him down to make some corrections.
 My tailor watched him storming out of the shop, wistfully.

-We came back the next morning for more fittings and chalk drawings and finally, the last time in the evening to find all three suits fitting my Joe Peschi body perfectly.
-The suits still had to be dry cleaned and packed and ladies promised me that they would be delivered to our Airbnb before noon of next day.
+We came back the next morning for more fittings and chalk drawings and finally, the last time in the evening to find all three suits fitting my Joe Pesci body perfectly.
+The suits still had to be dry cleaned and packed and the ladies promised me that they would be delivered to our Airbnb before noon of the next day.
 Next day, the suits were in the lobby, carefully folded and wrapped for transportation, and I couldn’t wait to get home to try them on again.

-I spent the next week lugging the bulky package of suits around airports and Airbnbs, the wire hangers painfully cutting into my hands every time they had to be picked up and carried around, until I finally brought them home.
+I spent the next week lugging the bulky package of suits around airports and Airbnbs, the wire hangers painfully cutting into my hands every time they had to be picked up and carried around until I finally brought them home.
 I found that the suits did get crumpled up a bit over the last week and took them to dry cleaning the same day.

 Later that week at work, bleary-eyed and still exhausted from jet lag, I was trying to catch up with my workload after a two-week absence, when a new email arrived in my Inbox.
-“Announcement: Dress for Your Day dress code policy” email from COO explained that the company is delighted to roll out a new relaxed dress code policy.
+“Announcement: Dress for Your Day dress code policy” email from the COO explained that the company is delighted to roll out a new relaxed dress code policy.
 After 170 years of strictly formal business attire in my practice group, one of the first company announcements of 2020 was that casual attire, including jeans, was now acceptable office wear.

 I closed the email and stared at the wall.

-The next day, the halls were filled with people in jeans, sweaters, casual slacks and untucked shirts.
-I walked down the hall, staring dead ahead, in a beautifully tailored single-breasted dark blue suit, crisp white shirt and a blue tie.
+The next day, the halls were filled with people in jeans, sweaters, casual slacks, and untucked shirts.
+I walked down the hall, staring dead ahead, in a beautifully tailored single-breasted dark blue suit, crisp white shirt, and a blue tie.